matrix-org/matrix-spec-proposals/proposals/2385-no-url-previews.md

 this feature is meant for bots, normal human clients would probably omit `url_previews` alltogether, resulting in all URLs sent from them having a preview.

-URLs in `url_previews` and the body need to be an exact slash, which could be confusing with trailing slashes (`/`).
+URLs in `url_previews` and in the body need to match exactly, which could be confusing with trailing slashes (`/`).

 ## Alternatives